-The U.S. trucking industry represents an estimated 15.5 million trucks with an average of 192,000 new trucks sold each year and accounts for nearly 13 percent of the nation’s total fuel consumption.
+The US trucking industry represents an estimated 15.5 million trucks with an average of 192,000 new trucks sold each year and accounts for nearly 13 percent of the nation’s total fuel consumption.
 Fuel is the number one largest fixed cost for the trucking industry.

 Large stationary power generator, rail and marine markets

+dynaCERT has designed a 300 liter per minute HydraGENTM unit for use in large stationary power generation combustion engines for the utilities, rail and marine industries.
+Nearly three-quarters of installed generating capacity in the Caribbean is diesel-engine based.
 Wartsila engines are commonly used on transport shipping vessels.
 Outfitting just one cargo ship could generate close to $1 million in sales.
 Globally, there are more than 90,000 commercial cargo ships in operation today.

 Jim Payne — President, CEO and Director